eeshawn11/DSI33-Project4/README.md

 We proposed three potential approach for spraying efforts, below is a summary:
 - **Option 1: Spray all city area on a weekly basis**
     - Spraying all areas in Chicago limits us from identifying the regions with hot spots accurately after the operation completes.
-    - It's more harmful for the environment with the frequent spraying and may also irritate residents with sensitive skin and sense of smell
+    - It's more harmful for the environment with the frequent spraying and may also irritate residents with sensitive skin and sense of smell.
     - Even with this approach, there are still risks of positive cases so this approach will not guarantee that the city will be free of WNV - in fact, it could lead to the city wasting more resources.
 - **Option 2: No spray at all**
     - When we choose not to spray at all, there is a much higher risk of people contracting WNV as it's one of the more widespread adult mosquito control measure.